Center-for-Computational-Psychiatry/task_dungeon-portals-game/README.md

+# Dungeons and Portals Game

 ## Purpose:

-This game is designed to differentiate between clinical populations with behavioral compulsions and healthy control (HC) populations.
+The Dungeons & Portals Game is designed to differentiate between clinical populations with behavioral compulsions and healthy control (HC) populations.

+The game tracks the player's ability to accurately model cost-benefit in complex-deterministic environments, and to make rational choices to maximize game rewards.

+Deviations from expected behavior may indicate an inability to correctly model cost-benefit of complex decisions.
+Correlation between irrational behavioral choices and behavioral compulsions may suggest that the inability to correctly model complex environments underlies behavioral compulsions in clinical populations.

 ## Gameplay Overview: